 We have St Albans City Band providing music, St Albans Morris will be in the churchyard, and a local Children’s Theatre Group will be performing excerpts from their July production of Annie.
 There will be a variety of stalls as well as many games and activities for children over the course of the fete.
 Some of the activities are still to be confirmed, so please come back to the website over the course of the next couple of months to see what has been added.

 Saturday, 8th and Sunday, 9th September

 St Michael’s Church: Flower Festival and History Exhibition

-The Flower Festival and History Exhibition will take place in St Michael’s Church and will be open from 11.00 a.m. until 5.00 p.m. on Saturday, 8th September.
-On Sunday morning, 9th September, the usual services will be taking place, then, from 12.00 p.m. until 5.00 p.m., the church will be open for visitors.
+The Flower Festival and History Exhibition will take place in St Michael’s Church and will be open from 11.00 a.m. until 5.00 p.m. on Saturday, 8th September and from 12.00 p.m. until 5.00 p.m. on Sunday 9th September.

 The cost to enter the Flower Festival and History Exhibition is £5 per adult, which is payable at the church door.

 We are pleased to be able to offer tea, coffee, cakes and soft drinks in the Parish Centre from 12.00 p.m.

 Please do keep checking back to see what else has been added before the actual weekend arrives.

 St Michael’s Church: Festival Service

 We will be holding a special all age service at 9.30 a.m. on Sunday 9th September led by Bishop Stephen Venner.
 During this service a new plaque will be unveiled, commemorating five soldiers from the parish who died during World War One but who were not named on the original WWI memorial board.